 So there is the basic rundown of the DISC personality types.
 How does this play out in life?
 Imagine if you were at a party with four others that represent these types.
 It is time to decide what food the party needs….you might hear them say something like this:

 C: “I have been reading up on this restaurant in town.
 It uses all organic ingredients and has a lot of great reviews online.”

 I: “Wow!
 I was just there, and the atmosphere is awesome!
 Their pizza is the best I have ever had!”

 D: “I know exactly where that is, and the best way to get there.
 I will drive.
 Is everyone ready to go?”

 S: “That sounds good to me.
 Is everyone in agreement?
 I will check out the menu on the way and am sure I can find something to eat.”

 To wrap up, when you start to identify your strengths and weaknesses through your blend of personality, you can strategize and set yourself up for success with whatever you take on.
 This post was merely a light overview of these personality types.
-To really take it to the next level I would suggest to have a full assessment done.
-If interested in having an assessment done please use our Contact page and we can discuss how to make this happen.
+To really take it to the next level, I would suggest having a full assessment done.
+If interested in having an assessment done, please use our Contact page, and we can discuss how to make this happen.

-Next week we will discuss temperaments and how to build stronger, trusting relationships with the members in the household.
-In the meantime, take a look around and see if you can start to identify where other peoples personalities fit into the DISC model.
+Next week, we will discuss temperaments and how to build stronger, trusting relationships with the household members.
+In the meantime, take a look around and see if you can start identifying where other people’s personalities fit into the DISC model.

 A special thanks to The Fitzgerald Institute and their materials to help shape the descriptions of the temperaments in this post.